Livestreamed suicide

-Those who committed suicide during a live broadcast, from left to right: 18-year-old Gleb Korablyov from Moscow, a 17-year-old girl from Zelenograd, 18-year-old Pakistani teenager Shuaiby Aslam, and 33-year-old American US army veteran Ronnie McNutt.

 Livestreamed suicide is an internet phenomenon that occurs when a person deliberately broadcasts their suicide through a live stream via online platforms such as social media or video hosting sites in real time to an audience of viewers.

 Livestreamed suicide broadcasts have become a new public health problem in many countries.
 Regular users are often the first to witness such suicides and react to them.
-The lack of instant moderation, the nature of distribution algorithms, and delays in moderation responses make live streams particularly vulnerable to prolonged exposure to harmful content, depriving the deceased of privacy and often traumatizing relatives and viewers.
+The lack of instant moderation, the nature of distribution algorithms, and delays in moderation responses make live streams particularly vulnerable to prolonged exposure to harmful content, often traumatizing relatives and viewers.

 History

-One of the first cases of a suicide livestream was broadcast in 2008 when 19-year-old teenager, Abraham K. Biggs, from Florida wrote several times on an online bodybuilding forum that he was planning to kill himself.
+One well known case of a suicide livestream was broadcast in 2008, when 19-year-old Abraham K. Biggs from Florida wrote several times on an online bodybuilding forum that he was planning to kill himself.
 Finally, he posted a link to the live-streaming site Justin.tv, where a video was shown of him killing himself with an overdose of prescription drugs.
-According to ABC News, some bloggers who caught the live broadcast egged him on while he was in the act of hanging himself.
+According to ABC News, some bloggers who caught the live broadcast egged him on while he was in the act.

 High-profile incidents began to emerge as early as the 2010s.
-In 2016, The Guardian reported that a young man's suicide had been broadcast on Periscope in France, prompting an investigation by law enforcement agencies and public outcry.
+In 2016, The Guardian reported that a young woman's suicide had been broadcast on Periscope in France, prompting an investigation by law enforcement agencies and public outcry.

 A study on the use of social media to express suicidal thoughts/actions in Bangladesh reported 19 cases of suicide after announcements on social media, two of which were livestreamed.
 Between 2003 and 2016, at least 193 similar incidents were recorded in China.
 Most of them occurred on social media.